CanDIG/custom_igv/README.md

 # custom_igv
-A repo that has a number of custom igv.js files we use
+A repo that has several igv.js that are custom to our APIs

 ## To develop

-* Make sure you local node packages are recent enough to run babel
+* Make sure you local node packages are recent enough (8+) to run babel
 * `npm install @babel/preset-env --save-dev`
 * `npm install babel-minify --save-dev`.